korymath/talk-generator/README.md

 | `save_ppt` | If this flag is true(*default*), the generated powerpoint will be saved on the computer in the `output_folder`|
 | `open_ppt` | If this flag is true (*default*), the generated powerpoint will automatically open after generating|

+## Running the generator as a microservice

+Run the generator as a microservice at 0.0.0.0:5687.

+`sh python run_web.py`

+You can then hit `http://0.0.0.0:5687?topic=sometopic`.
+This will kick the main.py off.

 ## Program structure